openfin/diagnostic-api-guide/README.md

 # Diagnostic APIs Guide

+## Overview
-Guide for OpenFin APIs that are useful in diagnostics, debugging, and reporting.
+Guide for OpenFin APIs that are useful in diagnostics, debugging, and reporting on your application.
 Built on the OpenFin Runtime and [Reveal-js](http://lab.hakim.se/reveal-js/).

+### Features
+The following information is obtainable through the OpenFin API.
+These API calls can be beneficial in supporting your applications post deployment.
+* **Command Line Arguments** - Retrieves the command line argument string that started OpenFin Runtime
+* **Device ID** - Retrieves the UUID of the computer on which the runtime is installed
+* **Device User ID** - Returns a hex encoded hash of the mac address and the currently logged in user name
+* **Host Specs** - Retrieves system information
+* **Log** - Writes the passed message into both the log file and the console
+* **Log List** - Retrieves an array containing information for each log file
+* **Get Log** - Retrieves the contents of the log with the specified filename
+* **Mouse Position** - Returns the mouse in virtual screen coordinates (left, top)
+* **Process List** - Retrieves an array of all of the runtime processes that are currently running.
+Each element in the array is an object containing the uuid and the name of the application to which the process belongs
+* **Proxy Settings** - Retrieves the Proxy settings
+* **RVM Info** - Returns information about the running RVM in an object
+* **Version** - Returns the version of the runtime.
+The version contains the major, minor, build and revision numbers
+* **Monitor Info** - Retrieves an object that contains data about the monitor setup of the computer that the runtime is running on
+* **Window Snapshot** - Gets a base64 encoded PNG snapshot of the window
+* **Window State** - Gets the current state ("minimized", "maximized", or "restored") of the window
+* **Window Is Showing** - Determines if the window is currently showing
+* **Window Bounds** - Gets the current bounds (top, left, width, height) of the window
+* **Window Zoom Level** - Returns the zoom level of the window

 ## Documentation

-Documentation for the full OpenFin Runtime API can be found [here](https://openfin.co/developers/javascript-api/).
+Documentation for the full OpenFin Runtime API can be found [here](http://cdn.openfin.co/jsdocs/stable/).

-## Setup
+## Launch
+### Run Locally

 ```sh
 $ npm install